January 08, 2016

 The newly built faecal sludge management plant is made up of treatment ponds and wetlands.
 It ensures the safety of both people and the environment, according to a press note by Oxfam.
 The plant has multiple treatment stages to prevent contamination of local water sources and a high-density polyethylene liner and covered anaerobic unit to stop unpleasant odours escaping.Ahmmed said, “the treatment plant is essentially two large parallel covered lagoons that take dangerous and harmful waste through a 3-stage treatment process.
 The first stage is the process of separation.
 The human waste, which is taken by trucks from the various points in the camps, is delivered to the treatment site and in this process the solid and liquid waste begin to separate in preparation for the second step of treatment.”

-The lagoons in question, he said, “can take approximately 40,000 litres of sludge per day thus treat the waste generated by up to 150,000 people.”
+The lagoons in question, he said, “can take approximately 40,000 litres of sludge per day.”
+This would lead to the treatment of waste generated by more than 100,000 people.

 The liquid sludge is drained into a pond at the end of the lagoon which is known as the ‘polishing pond’.
 During it journey to the pond, the liquid passes through a filter consisting of coconut fibre, gravel, sand and other natural particles that helps remove solid or biodegradable components.
 The liquid that passes through is then decontaminated before being released.